Download the app to find the best colleges for you

 Merit-based Law Admission

-Merit-based law admission is another popular option for students, and it is also available to those who have not been successful in obtaining a good law entrance score or who do not choose to take a law entrance exam at all.
-Law institutes that accept candidates on merit-basis look for their aggregate percentage achieved in class 12th along with a written test/group discussion/personal interaction.
-A merit list is prepared based on the aggregate marks obtained in the qualifying exam plus scores obtained in the written test/group discussion/personal interaction round(s).
+Merit-based law admission is another great option for students who do not want to appear for law entrance exams.
+Candidates who appeared for law entrance exams but were not successful in obtaining a good law entrance score or who do not choose to take a law entrance exam at all can opt for merit-based admission.
+Law colleges that accept candidates on a merit basis judge them for their aggregate percentage achieved in class 12 along with a written test/ group discussion/ personal interaction.
+A merit list is prepared by these colleges based on the aggregate marks obtained in the qualifying exam plus scores obtained in the written test/ group discussion/ personal interaction round(s).
 The following is a list of law institutes that provide direct admissions based on merit:

 Name of the Institute